brettferdosi/goftam/README.md

 Because transliteration rules are applied in priority order to generate candidates, you can target specific rules to make a desired candidate appear closer to the top of the list.
 For example, a rule mapping character "a" to an empty string ("") is applied before one that matches it to alef ("ا"), but the two-character sequence "aa" maps to alef before the empty string.
 With no saved user history, the string "baradar" yields بردار before برادر, but "baraadar" yields برادر before بردار.

 To render prefixes and suffixes, you can type `shift-space` to insert a zero-width non-joiner.
-Some transliteration rules have been added to represent ezafe as hamza and to enable shortcuts for indefinite marker and plural suffixes.
+Some transliteration rules have been added to enable shortcuts for certain suffixes.
 All of the transliteration rules can be found in `Sources/PersianGoftamTransliterator.swift`

 ## Adding a language